Click the cover image to purchase your copy today.

 The bird cawed.

 “We know, should have gone then.
 But the rain hindered us.”

 The bird clucked.

-“Yes, we recall where it is.
-We’re not so old we can’t remember your words from two nights past.”
+“Aye, we recall where it is.
+We’re not so old we can’t remember yer words from two nights past.”

 The bird fluttered but remained silent.

-Moira walked into the fading light of the day for half a mile before the crow clucked and she turned off the path onto the bog.
+Moira walked into the fading light of the day for a quarter mile before the raven clucked and she turned off the path onto the bog.